-The overall objective of Chroma is to address fundamental and open issues that lie at the intersection of the emerging research fields called “Human Centered Robotics” and “Multi-Robot Systems (MRS)”.
-Our goal is to design algorithms and develop models allowing mobile robots to navigate and operate in dynamic and human-populated environments.
-Chroma is involved in all decision aspects pertaining to (multi)robot navigation tasks, including perception and motion-planning.
-Our approach for addressing this challenge is to bring together probabilistic methods, planning techniques and multi-agent decision models.
-This is done in cooperation with other disciplines such as psycho-sociologists for the purpose of taking into account human models.
-Two main research themes of robotic navigation are addressed : i) Perception and situation awarness in human-populated environment, by focusing on bayesian perception and sensor fusion ii) Scaling-up single and multi-robot motion-planning, by combining uncertainty modeling, decentralized (swarm) models and multi-agent sequential decision making.
-The Chroma team is also concerned with applications and transfer of the scientific results.
-We work with industrial and start-up partners.
-Our main application domains concern autonomous vehicle driving (with Renault and Toyota), aerial robots for surveillance tasks and services robotics.
+The overall objective of CHROMA is to address fundamental and open issues that lie at the intersection of the emerging research fields called “Human Centered Robotics”, “Multi-Robot Systems” and “AI for humanity”.
+Their goal is to design algorithms that allow autonomous agents to perceive, decide, learn, and finally adapt to their environment.
+Their approach for addressing this challenge is to bring together probabilistic methods, machine learning, planning techniques, multi-agent decision making, and constrained optimisation tools.
+This is done in cooperation with other disciplines such as sociology for the purpose of taking into account human models, or physics to consider self-organized systems.
+Two main themes are addressed : i) Perception and situation awareness in human-populated environment, by focusing on bayesian perception and sensor fusion, ii) Decision making for single and multi-robot systems.

 Keywords: Mobile Robotics, Artificial Intelligence, Deep Learning, Decision Making, Planning, Perception, Muli-Agent Systems, Bayesian programming, Space-time reasoning, Bio-inspiration, Simulation